 #PBS -j oe

 to your PBS script.
+In general, this is a good idea.
 The -o and -e options can also be used to rename the files.

 It’s important to note that jobs receive a default environment.
 Modules will need to be loaded and environmental variables will need to be set inside your PBS script.
 Also, in the case of the clusters, note that jobs are run on the compute nodes, and the software available there may be subtly different than that of the head node.